-While it can be hard to sort out if Bitcoin is going to go up or down in value, or if it is the future of currency or just a flash in the pan, one thing that is for sure is that Bitcoin is available to buy and sell right now.
-You can also use it for purchases if you’re creative enough and if you plan in advance for who will take the Bitcoin.
+While it can be hard to tell if Bitcoin is going to go up or down in value, or if it is the future of currency or just a flash in the pan, one thing that is for sure is that Bitcoin is available to buy and sell right now.
+You can also use it for purchases if you’re creative enough and if you plan in advance for who will take your bitcoins.

-Here is a Bitcoin guide for those who are curious about how this new cryptocurrency is bought, sold, and used.
+If you’re one of the many who are curious about how this cryptocurrency is bought, sold, and used, keep reading.